Live a quiet life and work with your hands

 I have a need to work through creative challenges on a daily basis.
 Seriously, no sitting idle here.
 When I’m deep into a project in the workshop, I get lost for hours on end.
 So much so, that I too detach from everything else around me, and it is in this realm—this state of mind—where I reconfirm one of my steadfast truths: I am meant to work with my hands.
 I can feel it deep in my bones.

-What is this when you get so lost in something, lose sense of time, and feel incredibly centered?
-This phenomenon is known as “flow.”
-Mihaly Csikszentmihaly’s book “Flow, The Psychology of Optimal Experience” (Harper Perennial, 1990) digs deep into this centuries-old curiosity and is the definitive research on these experiences that seem to make all the difference in our lives.
-I read this book 20 years ago and I connected with it immediately — it was a total game-changer in how I choose to spend my time.
+What do you call it when you become completely absorbed in something, lose track of time, and feel very focused?
+This is called "flow."
+Mihaly Csikszentmihaly's book "Flow, The Psychology of Optimal Experience" explores this long-standing idea and offers extensive research on these experiences that greatly impact our lives.
+I read this book 20 years ago and connected with it immediately—it changed how I spend my free time.

 Related post here